Table of Contents

 Subject: Acknowledgment of RFP – [RFP Title]

 Thank you for inviting us to participate in the RFP process for [Project Name].
-After careful consideration, we have decided not to submit a proposal for this opportunity.
+After careful consideration, we’ve decided not to submit a proposal at this time.

 We appreciate the opportunity to review your project requirements and are grateful for your interest in our services.
 While we are unable to participate at this time, we wish you the best in finding a suitable vendor for your project.